Contact Us

 Complete breakdown of all fees for fresh applications, extensions, and upgrades.

-Fee Type Amount (approx.) Payable Via Notes
+Fee Type Amount Payable Via Notes

-Upgradation (to Senior Secondary) ₹2,00,000 SARAS 7.0 portal To add Classes XI-XII; Requires Sr. Sec. infrastructure
+Upgradation (to Senior Secondary) Per CBSE's current SARAS fee schedule SARAS 7.0 portal To add Classes XI-XII; requires senior secondary infrastructure

 Application Checklist